Photo by Monkey Business Images via Canva.com

 Reconsider Your Buy vs. Rent Formula Before Each Move

-With each move, servicemembers have a multitude of facts to consider before deciding to buy or rent a home.
-The length of time spent in one duty station and health of accessible finances are two of the big considerations.
-But, planning for unexpected circumstances such as becoming a landlord or expanding your family also drive the decision making process.
+With each move, service members have many factors to consider before deciding whether to buy or rent their next home.
+The length of time spent in one duty station and the health of accessible finances are two of the principal considerations.
+Planning for unexpected circumstances, such as becoming a landlord or expanding their family, also drives the decision-making process.

 By Dawn M. Smith